willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

 Sunday, 4 October 2015

-  - Found a *bizarre* bug whereeby the colour-coding in my shell settings was causing `bwa mem` to add colour-code escaoped characters to the outputed `..sam` files (but only sometimes because it wants me to doubt my sanity).
-I have editted my script to pass the call to named variables in the `bwa mem` command through `sed` to trip out any color-codes that make it that far.
+  - Found a *bizarre* bug whereeby the colour-coding in my shell settings was causing `bwa mem` to add colour-code escaped characters to the outputed `..sam` files (but only sometimes because it wants me to doubt my sanity).
+I have edited my script to pass the call to named variables in the `bwa mem` command through `sed` to trip out any color-codes that make it that far.
   - Now re-re-running.

 Wednesday, 7 October 2015

+  - FTP-ed the replacement `.bam` files from the replacement 'Original_data' set to the lab NAS drive for cold storage.
   - pipe has run unsupervised through trimming, alignment, indexing, sorting, deduping, indel realignment and base recalibration! ...but some files seem to have been dropped on the way.
-  - I wrote `find_missing_files.sh` to list what's missing.
+  - I wrote `find_missing_files.sh` to list what's missing...
+3 fastq files are weird in a way that breaks Picard.
+Investigating...

-  - FTP-ed the replacement `.bam` files from the replacement 'Original_data' set to the lab NAS drive for cold storage.
+Thursday, 8 October 2015

+  - I think that I have found the source of (some) of the problems -- I have truncated `.fastq` files in some cases, with the EOF appearing in the middle of a 4-line fastq entry.
+  - I'm investigating whether I've introduced this error and if so when..

+  Monday, 12 October 2015

+  -  Over the weekend I ran a couple of the suspect files through the pipeline again, step-by-step and running interactively to make sure that I could catch any errors.
+It seems that for the libraries that were 'leaking' the problem was occurring right at the start of the pipe; something caused the `gunzip` process to stop part-way through the extraction from the gzip archives.
+  - In order to be sure that there aren't other failure points in the pipe I have thrown out all my output files thus far and started from scratch.